Sterile Insect Technique (SIT)

 Download overview of USDA screwworm control program (PDF)

-Sterile Insect Technique in San Gabriel Valley
+Sterile Insect Technique in the San Gabriel Valley

 How does it work?